Call for Publicly Offered Research (Kobo-Kenkyu)

 Call for Proposals and Expectations for Publicly Offered Research, etc.

-This research area brings together various researchers in the fields of quantum information and physics to study the quantum information and the extreme universe (quantum theory of black holes, quantum theory of cosmology, and dynamics of quantum matter).
-We also aim to create new research developments that are not limited to existing fields.
-In addition to the research projects related to the Research Group A01-D02, we expect theoretical and experimental research proposals complementary to Research Group or those covering multiple research topics above.
-For example, various researches on quantum information with potential applications to physics, application of tensor networks to particle theory, analysis of strongly correlated matter and non-equilibrium quantum systems by numerical calculations and gauge-gravity correspondence, numerical approaches to the general relativity, simulation using quantum computers, and so on.
-We also envision experiments on quantum many-body systems and qubit systems with high controllability, such as quantum optics and NMR, as well as new approaches through experiments and observations in the fields of elementary particles, atomic nuclei, and cosmology.
-In addition to the above, we expect novel ideas that connect quantum information and physics, and proposals for research that bridges theory and experiment.
-For details of each research topic, please refer to the website of this research area.
+This Research Area brings together various researchers in quantum information and physics to study quantum information and the extreme universe (quantum theory of black holes, quantum theory of cosmology, and dynamics of quantum matter).
+We also aim to create new developments beyond conventional research fields.
+In addition to research directly related to Research Groups A01-D02, we expect theoretical and experimental proposals complementary to Research Groups or those covering multiple research topics above.
+For example, various research on quantum information theory such as quantum computational complexity, quantum algorithms, quantum cryptography, quantum communication, and quantum error correction; research related to the implementation of quantum computers; applications of tensor networks, quantum circuit models, and quantum computers for simulating physical systems; studies on strongly correlated matter, quantum many-body systems and their non-equilibrium dynamics; gauge/gravity correspondence and quantum field theory; cosmology and numerical relativity; experiments related to the above.
+In addition, experimental research of highly controllable systems like qubit systems, and new approaches based on experiments and observations in the fields of elementary particles, atomic nuclei, and cosmology are also envisaged.
+We also appreciate innovative ideas connecting quantum information and physics, as well as bridging theory and experiment.
+In addition, we welcome proposals promoting international collaborations and fostering next-generation researchers such as graduate students.
+For details of Research Groups, please refer to the homepage of this Research Area.

-The upper limit of annual budget is set at 1 million yen, 3 million yen, and 5 million yen per year, depending on the scale of the research.
-1 million yen budget is mainly for theoretical research, 3 million yen one is for numerical calculations and experimental research, and 5 million yen one is for large-scale numerical calculations and experimental research.
+The upper limit of the annual budget is set at 2 million yen and 3.5 million yen per year, depending on the scale of the research; 2 million yen is mainly for theoretical research, while 3.5 million yen is mainly for experimental research.

 Research Group, Upper Limit of Annual Budget and Number of research projects scheduled to be selected